 5 Steps to Increase Your Prices

 1. Educate your employees on what costs make up your pricing structure.
 Point out their salaries and benefits.
 Point out shipping costs.
-Point out as much as you can to show costs are going up and why you have to raise prices.
+Point out as much as possible to show costs are rising and why you have to raise prices.
 Reveal there's no magic genie that makes up the difference.
-(It helps if you don't drive the newest model BMW to work each day.
-Just sayin’…)
+(It helps if you don't drive the newest model BMW to work each day—just sayin'...).

 2. Do a category report.
 Look for the category leaders.
 They are most able to move your profitability.

-4. Decide how much you want to raise your costs.
-You could raise items under $10 by a dollar and no one would probably notice.
-Once they cross from $9.99 over $10 though, people notice so be careful with that price point.
-Likewise the $19.99 crossing into $20 and all the $x9 ($29, $39, etc.) crossing into the next level.
-Psychologically customers "pause" if they really want to spend over $20, $50 or $100.
+4. Decide how much you want to maintain your profit margins.
+You could raise items under $10 by a dollar, and no one would probably notice.
+Once a rate increase crosses over from $9.99 over $10, though, current customers notice, so be careful with that price point.
+Likewise, the $19.99 crosses into $20, and all the $x9 ($29, $39, etc.) cross into the next level.
+Psychologically customers "pause" if they really want to spend over $20, $50, or $100.

 5. Monitor your sales.
-If you've done your selective price increases right, everything will continue moving upwards and your profitability will move up as well.
+If you've done your selective price increases right, everything will continue moving upwards and your profitability will also increase.
 Remember, you don't want to spend more just because you made more.

 Aggressively raising prices

-If you've ever worked in a larger retailer, price changes were almost a daily routine.
+If you've ever worked in a larger retailer, increasing prices were almost a daily routine.
 You would physically remove the tags from the products and re-price them to the new retail.
-This was done because the retailer understood when they went back to the vendor they would have to pay more so they wanted to proactively price their existing merchandise to help pay for the new.
-This "float" between what they previously paid and what they would pay in the future, helped make them profitable.
+This was done because the retailer understood that when they returned to the vendor, they would have to pay more, so they wanted to proactively price their existing merchandise to help pay for the new.
+This "float" between what they previously paid and what they would pay in the future helped make them profitable.

 If you've only owned your own shop, you may only change prices when you get a new order in.
-The thought being it is too much work to change them and it “wouldn't be fair" as that wasn't the price you purchased the items for previously.
+The thought is it is too much work to change them, and price hikes "wouldn't be fair" as that wasn't the price you purchased the items for previously.
 But managing your price increases is as important as managing your clearance items - you want to maximize profitability as easily and simply as possible.
 Being more aggressive with raising your prices - especially now that it is often simply updating a shelf tag and computer database - is being a smart retailer.

-You might have one or two customers say something if they regularly purchase an item from you, for example coffee.
-If so, simply say in a sign or in person something to the effect, “Have you noticed the increase in gas?
-That has increased many of our costs and forced us to increase our prices.
+You might have one or two existing customers say something if they regularly purchase an item from you, such as ice cream.
+If so, simply say something to the effect in a sign or in person, "Have you noticed the increase in milk?
+That has increased our costs and forced us to increase our prices.
 Thanks for shopping with us."

-To be a smart merchant, you have to know why you must raise your prices and selectively increase them to continue to provide your customers with choices.
+To be a smart merchant, you have to know why you must raise your prices and selectively increase them to continue providing your customers with choices.